DieStok/BMLB2025_2026/learning_goals.md

   $$

 - Explain bias–variance effects
 - Explain nested cross-validation (outer folds for generalization, inner for hyperparameter search)
+- Know that for your final classifier you use the hyperparameters that were picked most often, or the average of those picked for the outer folds.

 ---